E2 Visa Minimum Investment Rules

 Need assistance?

-It is not just a matter of presenting the facts, you will also need to provide and present sufficient context and detail relating to your business, its operations, costs, market place and projections in order for the adjudicator to make a full and informed assessment of your eligibility and the viability of your business to go on and fulfil the E2 requirements.
+When building your E2 visa application, it’s not just a matter of presenting the facts, you will also need to provide and present sufficient context and detail relating to your business, its operations, costs, market place and projections in order for the adjudicator to make a full and informed assessment of your eligibility and the viability of your business to go on and fulfil the E2 requirements.

 NNU Immigration specialize in the US E2 visa.
 As London-based US immigration attorneys, we work with investors and entrepreneurs from across the globe to make the move into the US market through the E-2 visa route.